kellyhutchins/UC-2018-Sessions/Getting-started-web-dev/index.md

 const layerRenderer = new UniqueValueRenderer(); // Set the renderer const featurelayer = new FeatureLayer({
     url: "featurelayer url",
-    renderer: layerRenderer // pass in renderer to featurelayer using default properties })
+    renderer: layerRenderer // Pass in renderer to featurelayer using default properties })
 </code></pre>